ProvableHQ/welcome/documentation/aleo/03_language.md

 #### self.caller

 The `self.caller` command returns the address of the immediate caller of the program.
-This can be useful in determining the origin of a program call.

 #### Usage of `self.signer` and `self.caller`